Caleb-Briggs1/processing-sketches/Test.md

 7. Draws the hands

 The Leap Motion comes with various default functions that can regonize gestures, see movement, and find the positions.

+# How to use the Leap Motion

+The leap motion